 Learn how to tune drums with these easy step by step directions.
 This will be tailored to the beginner drummer, but some of the tips below may also be helpful to those of you who find it frustrating when you tune your drums.

-I'm working on "How to tune Drums" videos for tuning each individual piece of the drum.
+I'm working on drum tuning videos for each individual piece of the drum.
 Much of the methods used in tuning cross over, but I would like to show you how to tune snare drums, toms and bass drums individually.
-Be sure to check back on this page for more tuning information on specific pieces.
-I also recommend this book on Drum Tuning
+I also recommend this book on Drum Tuning.

 Parts Used in Tuning Drums:Learn about tension rods, lugs, and hoops.